-Staff advised VCI of the maximum E911 fee allowed in Florida during the January 9, 2008, conference call.
+Our staff advised VCI of the maximum E911 fee allowed in Florida during the January 9, 2008, conference call.
 Some monthly bills included customers who were located in counties which have an E911 fee less than the maximum \$0.50 monthly fee.
 VCI indicated that it would refund any excess E911 fees collected.
-Staff requested that VCI provide a worksheet showing the total amount of E911 overcharges, along with its proposed plan for refunding the excess fees to current and former customers.
+We requested that VCI provide a worksheet showing the total amount of E911 overcharges, along with its proposed plan for refunding the excess fees to current and former customers.

-On January 16, 2008, VCI provided staff with a worksheet showing E911 overcharges and its proposed plan for refunds.
+On January 16, 2008, VCI provided a worksheet showing E911 overcharges and its proposed plan for refunds.
 However, the worksheet showed almost 60,000 less access lines than VCI claimed for Lifeline reimbursement from the USAC.
-Therefore, staff recommends that the Commission order VCI to provide staff with a revised worksheet showing the total amount of E911 overcharges since VCI received certification in Florida.
-The worksheet should be provided within 30 days of the Commission Order, and VCI should refund those overcharges within ninety days of the Commission Order in accordance with Rule 25-4.114, Florida Administrative Code.
-In addition, a preliminary refund report should be made within 30 days after the date the refund is completed and again 90 days thereafter.
-A final report should be made after all administrative aspects of the refund are completed.
-Unclaimed refunds and refunds less than one dollar should be remitted to this Commission for deposit in the state of Florida General Revenue Fund.
+Therefore, we find it appropriate to order VCI to provide a revised worksheet showing the total amount of E911 overcharges since VCI received certification in Florida.
+The worksheet shall be provided within 30 days of this Order, and VCI shall refund those overcharges within ninety days of this Order in accordance with Rule 25-4.114, Florida Administrative Code (F.A.C.).
+In addition, a preliminary refund report shall be made within 30 days after the date the refund is completed and again 90 days thereafter.
+A final report shall be made after all administrative aspects of the refund are completed.
+Unclaimed refunds and refunds less than one dollar shall be remitted to this Commission for deposit in the state of Florida General Revenue Fund.

-Issue 2: Should VCI's eligible telecommunications carrier status be rescinded?
+B. Rescinding VCI's eligible telecommunications carrier status